 Stocks open July with a rally on US-China trade talks

-NEW YORK (AP) — Wall Street applauded a cease-fire in the U.S. trade war with China and opened trading in July with a bang.
+NEW YORK (AP) — Wall Street applauded a cease-fire in the U.S. trade war with China and started July with a bang.

-The S&P 500 index opened on track for a record high and the Dow Jones Industrial Average gained more than 200 points in early trading Monday.
+The S&P 500 index was on track for a record high and the Dow Jones Industrial Average gained more than 130 points in midday trading Monday.
 Investors snapped up riskier holdings as the world's two biggest economies agreed to continue trade talks.
 The U.S. agreed to hold off on imposing new tariffs on $300 billion in Chinese goods, although existing tariffs on $250 billion of imports remain in place.

 Technology stocks and banks led the gains.
 Traders turned their backs on more defensive holdings, pushing bond and gold prices lower.
 Utilities lagged the market in another sign that Wall Street had a bigger appetite for risk.